 Light pink summer blooms followed by abundant, large, white fruit in fall, becoming especially showy on the otherwise bare stems in winter.
-Perfect plant for spicing up northern native plant landscapes and wild garden woodlands.
+The perfect plant for spicing up northern native plant landscapes and wild garden woodlands.
 Berry-filled stems are excellent in floral arrangements.
 Deciduous.

 - DetailBotanical Pronunciation:sim-for-ee-KAR-possPlant type:ShrubDeciduous/evergreen:DeciduousGrowth rate:ModerateAverage landscape size:Moderate grower to 4 ft. tall and wide.Special features:Bird Friendly, Easy Care, North American Native Selection, Ornamental Berries, Year-round InterestFoliage color:GreenBlooms:SummerFlower color:PinkGarden styleCottagePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Design IdeasNative, snowberries are essential to North American wild landscapes because they naturalize so well.
 A superbly beautiful addition to wildlife habitat gardens as a late season food source for many species.
 Improved color and form has boosted them into high status in traditional shrub borders for late season interest.
 Plant as a low informal hedge or arrange in irregular groupings.
 A fresh new candidate for foundation planting.
 Add to any garden for a ready supply of colorful cut berry sprays for autumn decorating.Companion PlantsAmerican Cranberry (Viburnum); Oak Leaf Hydrangea (Hydrangea); Dogwood (Cornus); Beautyberry (Callicarpa); Magnolia (Magnolia)

 - CareCare InformationGrows easily in a wide range of soil types.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+Water deeply, regularly during the first growing season to establish an extensive root system; once established, reduce frequency.
 Feed with a general purpose fertilizer before new spring growth.
-Naturally forms a thicket; suckers may be pruned to maintain size.Pruning time: early spring.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Naturally forms a thicket; root suckers may be pruned to maintain size.Pruning time: early spring.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 - History & LoreHistory:Symphoricarpos are native to North America and were first improved by the breeding work of G.A.
 Doorenbos in the 1940's.
 The native habitat runs from Nova Scotia to Alberta, south to Minnesota and Virginia and in the western North America from Southwestern Alaska to Southern California.
 Snowberry is a member of the Honeysuckle family and got its name from the inside of the fruit which looks like snow when broken open.
 Bright Fantasy came to Monrovia from a breeding program in the Netherlands where it is prized in the cut flower industry.
 Virtually all Native American tribes within its range used this plant as a medicinal for treating a wide variety of illnesses from upset stomach to eye inflammation.
 It is warned that ingestion of the berries could cause mild illness and is not advised.